 Our network of nearly 600 preceptors across New York state plays an essential role in educating our students across multiple graduate programs.
-We thank you for your commitment to preparing future generations of advanced practice nurses, ready to take on the challenges of today’s health care system.
+We thank you for your commitment to preparing future generations of advanced practice nurses and health care leaders, ready to take on the challenges of today’s health care system.

 Being a preceptor is a mutually rewarding experience.
 Our preceptors work with the brightest and most dedicated nursing and health care students.
 We work hard to match you with a student who will be a good fit within your practice.

 UR School of Nursing preceptors also enjoy the following benefits: